tanzu-end-to-end/tko-workshop/workshop/content/exercises/02-implement-policy.md

 Let's validate this by trying to deploy a container that needs privileged access to run.

-- On the Policies page, Security tab, expans the Cluster Group `e2e-amer`, Notice that cluster group has the PSP `Dhubao-Strict` applied with default PSP disabled.
+- On the Policies page, Security tab, expand the Cluster Group `e2e-amer`, Notice that cluster group has the PSP `Dhubao-Strict` applied with default PSP disabled.
 - On the same page, click on the Cluster Group `tko-sps-strict` , notice the Direct policy on it called `psp=strict` this cluster group has the default PSP enabled.

 - Deploy an app with root privileges on the cluster `e2e-amer ` that has no default PSP enabled